A sampling criterion for constrained Bayesian optimization with uncertainties: Numerical experiments

 Figure \ref{RadarDesign} shows, at the estimated feasible optimum, the relative value of each design variable with respect to its lower and upper bounds in polar coordinates.
 The largest radii are attributed to the variables which are close to their maximum allowable values, and vice versa.

-The result given above assumes that the final GPs are accurate enough to correctly predict the probability of constraints satisfaction.
+{Because it is generated by \EFISUR,} the above result assumes that the final GPs are accurate enough to correctly predict the probability of constraints satisfaction.
 In order to validate the surrogate model accuracy in the vicinity of the limit-state surface, the calculation of the probability of being feasible (Equation~(\ref{eq:constrNumEval})) is repeated 500 times with $M=1000$ \vec{u} samples and $N=1000$ trajectories of the GPs.
 Figure \ref{BoxplotConst} provides the statistics of the probability of constraints satisfaction through a boxplot.
 Accounting for the bootstrap standard deviation, the targeted probability (0.95) remains below the confidence interval of the estimated probabilities.
 Thus the final GP models of the constraints are deemed accurate enough.

 It is worth emphasizing that only $237$ calculations of $f$ and the $g_i$'s have been necessary to solve this 27-dimensional optimization problem.